Spotlight on Summer Safety

 - Copperhead snakes are found in our area and are venomous.
 Keep your pet leashed, on trails, and no sniffing where you can’t see to avoid these very dangerous bites.

-During these hot days, make sure to exercise your pet in the cooler morning and evening hours, provide plenty of cool, fresh water and shade.
+During these hot days, make sure to exercise your pet in the cooler morning and evening hours, and provide plenty of cool, fresh water and shade.
 It’s also important that you be able to recognize the warning signs of heat stroke and exhaustion.
 They include:

 - Excessive panting